 While this is the only occurrence of the word l-jiz’yata / الْجِزْيَةَ in the Quran, the triliteral root occurs 118 times in the Quran.
 The root of l-jiz’yata / الْجِزْيَةَ is ج ز ي, and has the following derivative meanings.

 Throughout the Quran the root is used in the context of paying back what is owed in the form of a recompense, requital, reward, or compensation.
+For instance, in the below verse we see that a jizya is required for people who kill game during pilgrimage equivalent to the game animals they killed.

 The other word of interest from 9:29 is the Arabic word yuʿ’ṭū / يُعْطُوا which can be translated as “they give / reward / offer”.
 The root for this word occurs in the 14 times and is typically associated with the context of offering or gifting something.